Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 Alternatively, groups less inclined to gambling (and mental arithmetic) may prefer the following, much simpler additive scoring system:

-`Player's Score = Player's Total Card Points + Total Value of Player's Yaku`
+`Player's Score = Player's Total Card Points + Total Value of Player's Yaku`.

 This system works strightforwardly for any number of players.
 In particular, there is no requirement for *every* card to be played, and two-player games with this scoring system may sometimes specify that the round ends when both players empty their hands, leaving the 8 cards in the draw pile untouched.